chriswrightdesign/websites-for-non-jerks/README.md

 - Have you embraced the unpredictable nature of new device sizes that don’t exist yet?
 [Future Friendly](http://futurefriendlyweb.com/)
 - Have you let concepts of ‘the fold’ rest in the historical irrelevance it deserves?
 (AKA the fold for what screen?)
 [Why the fold is a myth](http://blog.kissmetrics.com/why-the-fold-is-a-myth/)
 - If you used [window.MatchMedia](https://developer.mozilla.org/en-US/docs/Web/API/Window.matchMedia) at all, did you consider fallback for Windows phones? (or use a polyfill)?
 [MatchMedia.js polyfill](https://github.com/paulirish/matchMedia.js/)
+- Considered how the site is viewed in embedded browsers (such as Facebook/Twitter on handsets) [Embedded mobile browser use](http://www.lukew.com/ff/entry.asp?1801)

 #7.
 Responsive Imagery